makinacorpus/corpus.reactor/doc/spec_v2.rst

     any kwarg will override its counterpart in default project configuration

 mc_project.deploy_project(name, only=None)
-    (re)play entirely the project deployment while maybe limiting to a/some spefic step(s)
+    (re)play entirely the project deployment while maybe limiting to a/some specific step(s)

 mc_project.get_configuration(name)